charleskoffler/clprolf/README.md

 The modifier "underst"("understanding") can be added to the methods of simu_rewo( or even simu_alfoc) classes.
 It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_alfoc.
 	"underst" indicates code that is non intuitive, for example complex sorts implementations.
 Even the famous and widely used algorithms can be marked as "underst".
-	It is placed with the modifiers before a simol method name.
+	It is placed before the result type of a method declaration.

 THE INTERFACES IN simol
 In simol, there are two types of interfaces, and only these two types. simol interfaces are called compatibility interfaces.